7893/b/content/posts.backup2/2018-07-silent-install-oracle-12-2-0-on-centos-with-ssh.md

 输出如下：

 ```
-[WARNING] [DBT-06208] The 'SYS' password entered does not conform to the Oracle recommended standards.
+&#91;WARNING] &#91;DBT-06208] The 'SYS' password entered does not conform to the Oracle recommended standards.
    CAUSE:
 a.
-Oracle recommends that the password entered should be at least 8 characters in length, contain at least 1 uppercase character, 1 lower case character and 1 digit [0-9].
+Oracle recommends that the password entered should be at least 8 characters in length, contain at least 1 uppercase character, 1 lower case character and 1 digit &#91;0-9].
 b.The password entered is a keyword that Oracle does not recommend to be used as password
    ACTION: Specify a strong password.
 If required refer Oracle documentation for guidelines.
-[WARNING] [DBT-06208] The 'SYSTEM' password entered does not conform to the Oracle recommended standards.
+&#91;WARNING] &#91;DBT-06208] The 'SYSTEM' password entered does not conform to the Oracle recommended standards.
    CAUSE:
 a.
-Oracle recommends that the password entered should be at least 8 characters in length, contain at least 1 uppercase character, 1 lower case character and 1 digit [0-9].
+Oracle recommends that the password entered should be at least 8 characters in length, contain at least 1 uppercase character, 1 lower case character and 1 digit &#91;0-9].
 b.The password entered is a keyword that Oracle does not recommend to be used as password
    ACTION: Specify a strong password.
 If required refer Oracle documentation for guidelines.
 Copying database files